EnchantDance: Unveiling the Potential of Music-Driven Dance Movement: ChoreoSpectrum3D Dataset

+The dance genres in the AIST++ dataset include Break, Pop, Lock, Middle Hip-hop, LA style Hip-hop, Waack, Krump, Street Jazz, Ballet Jazz, and House.
+Based on the suggestions of professional musicians and dancers, we re-classified them according to their music styles.
 To align our dance data more closely with the standards of dance artists, under the guidance of professional dancers, we classify dances into four genre-based categories: pop (Breaking, Locking, Hip-hop, Popping, Urban, and Jazz), ballet, Latin, and House dance.
+Their corresponding music styles are also distinct from one another and suitable for music genre prediction.
+The examples are shown in the Figure~\ref{fig:dataset_samples}.